๐ŸงทIntro to Scientific Computing

 Medical Imaging (MRI, CT Scans)

-• Scan time reduction comes from clever k-space sampling strategies that exploit FFT properties
+• Scan time reduction comes from clever k-space sampling strategies (like compressed sensing) that exploit sparsity in the frequency domain

-Compare: Image compression vs. medical imaging—compression intentionally discards frequency information to reduce file size, while medical imaging must preserve all frequencies for diagnostic accuracy.
+Compare: Image compression vs. medical imaging: compression intentionally discards frequency information to reduce file size, while medical imaging must preserve all frequencies for diagnostic accuracy.
 This illustrates the critical distinction between lossy and lossless frequency-domain applications.

 Computational Speedup via Convolution